Real Rider Resource guide to simple topical routines during horse show season

 • Applying anything from an unlabeled bottle.

-• Mixing multiple products because the horse “feels a little off.”
+• Mixing multiple products because the horse feels a little off.

 • Assuming someone else checked the ingredient list.

-That is the whole idea.
+When pressure goes up, simplify.
 Fewer products.
 Fewer surprises.
 Fewer explanations.
 A clean routine your horse already knows.

-Does “show-safe” mean a product is officially approved?
+Does show-safe mean a product is officially approved?

 No. Governing bodies generally do not pre-approve every commercial product.
 Riders should check current rules, review ingredients, and talk with their veterinarian or show officials when needed.